Contact us today to unlock your website's true potential

 • Benefits for UK Users: By using lazy loading, UK customers can quickly access product information or portfolio items without the delay of loading all images at once, leading to a more satisfying user experience and potentially higher conversion rates.

-2. Website Optimisation for “Thumb Zones” on Mobile
+2. Design for “Thumb Zones” on Mobile

 Why it matters: With over half of web traffic in the UK coming from mobile devices, ensuring your site is mobile-friendly is essential.
 Users often struggle to navigate sites designed without thumb zones in mind, leading to frustration and abandonment.